anklavez/cs50/README.md

 # cs50
-Some source code from CS50 course
+Source code of solutions for CS50 problem sets.